South Plains Council: History

 Around 1879 the Llano Cattle Company acquired approximately 120 sqmi in Garza County, including the land on which Camp Post is now situated.
 In 1883 they moved their ranch headquarters to the current site of Camp Post.
 A two-story frame house was built and a well was dug, this being the first hand-dug well in Garza County.
 The old well site is still visible today, and is located just south of Pioneer road, about halfway between the trading post and the swimming pool.
 The original wooden curb burned in 1937 and has been replaced by a replica.

 The first recorded birth and death in Garza County took place here in February 1884, when Kate McCommis was born, daughter of Jim and Della Browning McCommis.
 She died the same day.
 Her grave is located about 150 feet southeast of the present-day dining hall.

 C. W. Post purchased the land from the Llano Cattle Company in 1907 to pursue his dream of building a city.
 He built the town of Post about 4 mi northwest and sold most of the arable farmland to settlers.

 In 1926, the Post estate gave 400 acre, encompassing the former ranch headquarters, to the South Plains Council of the Boy Scouts of America for use as a camp.

 Facilities

 Camp Post's facilities include 12 camping areas, a dining hall, a ropes course, a rifle range, an archery range, an equestrian center, swimming pool, campfire ring, trading post, the OA Lodge, and the Mallet training center, used for leathercraft.
 A rustic outdoor chapel was built in 1959 by Phi Delta Theta fraternity.

 Activities

 Activities include shooting sports (BB guns, pellet guns, .22 rifle, and shotgun), archery, astronomy, horseshoes, fishing, fire-building, storytelling, first aid, geocaching, roping, hiking, leathercraft, knot-tying, canoeing, and outdoor cookery.
-Weekend campouts for area scouts are regularly scheduled including Cowboy Camp, Cub Camp, and Webeloes Woods.
+Weekend campouts for area scouts are regularly scheduled including Cowboy Camp, Cub Camp, and Webelos Woods.